wkusnierczyk/garmin-english-time/README.md

 Available from [Garmin Connect IQ Developer portal](https://apps.garmin.com/apps/edae124d-82cc-4572-9ed4-582def4df31b).

 > **Note**
-> Swatch Time is part of a [collection of unconventional Garmin watch faces](https://github.com/wkusnierczyk/garmin-watch-faces).
+> English Time is part of a [collection of unconventional Garmin watch faces](https://github.com/wkusnierczyk/garmin-watch-faces).
 It has been developed for fun, as a proof of concept, and as a learning experience.
 > It is shared _as is_ as an open source project, with no commitment to long term maintenance and further feature development.
 >
 > Please use [issues](https://github.com/wkusnierczyk/garmin-english-time/issues) to provide bug reports or feature requests.